bbrad3/Dispatched-WA-FE/README.md

         - [] Accepted Rides
         - [] Pending Rides
         - [] Completed rides

-- [] Driver-Dispatcher Connection
-    - [] Logged in driver is displayed on Dispatch Dashboard
-    - [] Rides are sent to driver and displayed
-    - [] Ride status can be changed by driver and displayed in the Dispatch Dashboard

-## Stretch Goals
-- [] Administrator Dashboard
 - [] Employee Profile View
     - [] Schedule
     - [] Request Time-off